TomHarrop/asw-gbs-genome-paper/md/methods.md

 Reproducible code for assembling and assessing the long-read ASW genomes is hosted at [github.com/TomHarrop/asw-flye-withpool](https://github.com/TomHarrop/asw-flye-withpool).

+We annotated the final, draft assembly with funannotate 1.7.4 [@jonloveNextgenusfsFunannotateFunannotate2020], using five RNA sequencing libraries generated from abdomens and heads of unparasitised adult ASW collected from Lincoln and Ruakura.
+Reproducible code for annotating the draft ASW genome is hosted at [github.com/TomHarrop/asw-annotate](https://github.com/TomHarrop/asw-annotate).

 ### Reduced-representation genome sequencing, processing and analysis

-**Jeanne, can you please add details on DNA extraction, GBS pipeline and sequencing?**

-All the code we used to process the raw reads, assemble loci and run downstream analyses is hosted at [github.com/TomHarrop/stacks-asw](https://github.com/TomHarrop/stacks-asw), including the parameters and software containers for each step.
+DNA extraction and double digest RADseq [genotyping-by-sequencing, GBS; [@petersonDoubleDigestRADseq2012] were performed by AgResearch, Invermay, New Zealand.
+DNA was extracted from individual weevil heads using the ZR-96 Tissue & Insect DNA Kit (Zymo Research, CA, U.S.A.).
+The DNA was digested with *Ape*KI and *Msp*I and size selected on a BluePippin (Sage Science, MA, U.S.A.) with a window size of 150--500 bp.
+Individual libraries were barcoded and sequencing adaptors were added based on the Elshire method [@elshireRobustSimpleGenotypingbySequencing2011] with modifications [@doddsConstructionRelatednessMatrices2015], and 100 b single-end reads were generated from pooled libraries an Illumina HiSeq 2500 instrument.

-Briefly, we used a strict processing pipeline to prepare the raw GBS reads for locus assembly.
+We used a strict processing pipeline to prepare the raw GBS reads for locus assembly.
 Samples were demultiplexed with zero allowed barcode mismatches to 91--93 b reads, depending on barcode length.
 Reads were trimmed by searching for adaptors with a minimum match of 11 b.
 Reads shorter than 80 b after trimming were discarded.